 If the victim was injured on another’s property, you may recover damages for a claim based on premises liability.
 A property owner or possessor has a duty to keep their property safe for anyone lawfully on their property and for children who they know are likely to trespass on their property due to an artificial condition.
 To prevail, you would have to demonstrate that the victim was not trespassing, unless the victim was a child, and that the property owner failed to keep the property in a safe condition.Recoverable Damages

 If your family member died in an accident, a wrongful death claim can potentially allow you to recover damages.
 You may be able to recover compensation for the loss of your loved one’s expected income, loss of companionship, and reasonable funeral and burial expenses.
 You may also be able to recover punitive damages in certain cases of gross negligence.

 Massachusetts has a time limit for personal injury lawsuits.
 A claim based on wrongful death must be initiated within three years from the date the person died, or within three years from the date when the executor or administrator knew, or should have known, of the person’s death.Representing Families in Wrongful Death Claims

-Boston personal injury lawyer Michael O. Smith is committed to providing families with the legal guidance and support they need to move forward after the death of a loved one.
+Boston personal injury lawyer Smith and his team of attorneys are committed to providing families with the legal guidance and support they need to move forward after the death of a loved one.
 Mr. Smith has extensive experience representing families in personal injury claims.
 He is dedicated to providing clients with focused, caring service, while tenaciously pursuing their interests.
 With over 15 years of practice experience, Mr. Smith will work towards obtaining an appropriate settlement for your case, and is prepared to go to trial if necessary.
 Call us at 617-263-0060, or complete our online form, to arrange an initial consultation at no cost.
 We have offices in Boston.